How is the National Trust run? Who makes the fundamental decisions that shape our future? As an influential volunteer, it could be you.

 A charity, a conservation body, a curator of beautiful places and spaces – and so much more.
 We’re also a major commercial enterprise, a retailer, a restaurant chain, a visitor attraction.
 There is no other organisation in the UK like the National Trust.
 And it’s that exceptional breadth of opportunity and challenge that makes working with us so incredibly stimulating.

 Working with us in a non-executive capacity is a wonderfully rewarding experience: it’s an opportunity to have a real say in our current and future operations.
 In return for your time, knowledge and expertise, you’ll have the chance to shape our work as you help to grow the nation’s love of special places.

 Whatever your area of interest, you’ll find a range of appealing non-executive opportunities here.
-The places we look after are varied and for everyone – we’re keen to reflect this in our governance community.
+The places we look after are varied and for everyone – we’re keen to reflect this in our non-executive community.
 We welcome applications from people of all ages, areas and backgrounds who can positively contribute to our work.
 The details of our appointment or election processes are clearly outlined in each vacancy.